amykapernick/blog/site/posts/2019-a-retrospective.md

 <img src="/img/2019/Speaking_Pictures.jpg" alt="Collage of pictures of me speaking at various events this year">

 This year I've had the chance to tick several items off my speaking bucketlist, including giving another keynote, speaking at an international conference, give a live demo (which wasn't a complete failure) and be invited to speak at a conference.
-As I gave the same talk throughout most of the year, I have wondered whether I was just a "one hit wonder" though, whether this is something I can continue to do or if this year is all I've got.
+As I gave the same talk throughout most of the year, I have wondered whether I was only a "one hit wonder" though, whether this is something I can continue to do or if this year is all I've got.
 Thankfully as I head into 2020, I've been able to banish those doubts as I've already got 2 conferences lined up, returning to NDC London again this year then joining Ignite the Tour in Sydney in February.

 It's not all sunshine and roses though, it's taken a while to get to where I am (and a lot of rejections).